nanomq/nanomq/nanomq_cli/dds2mqtt/README.md

 ### Iceoryx

-> If you're no plan to use Iceoryx, just skip this step.
+> If you have no plan to use Iceoryx, just skip this step.

 ```bash
 $ git clone https://github.com/eclipse-iceoryx/iceoryx.git